China home price slump eases in sign market is stabilising

 Resale home values, which are subject to less government intervention, decreased 0.23 per cent, the slowest fall since March 2025.

 Analysts at firms including Citigroup and Bank of America have begun to suggest that the battered property sector is finally stabilising.
-A real estate recovery would help to restore household confidence and encourage spending as policymakers seek to shift the economy towards consumption and away from exports.
+A real estate recovery would help to restore household confidence and encourage spending, as policymakers seek to shift the economy towards consumption and away from exports.

-“We expect the strong momentum in sales growth to be sustained into the second half of this year,” Citigroup analysts led by Griffin Chan said in a recent note.
+“We expect the strong momentum in sales growth to be sustained into the second half of this year,” Citi analysts led by Griffin Chan said in a recent note.
 “The property market heat is extending from top-tier cities like Shanghai and Shenzhen to more tier-2 cities.”

 Local governments have added measures to support the housing market after the Communist Party’s Politburo, led by President Xi Jinping, pledged to stabilise the sector at a meeting last month.